-RT started in Ambalavayal in the year 2012.
-But even before that, tourists from inside and outside the country came here to experience the Village Life Package of Nellarachal.
+Responsible Tourism started at Ambalavayal in Wayanad in the year 2012.
+But even before that, tourists from different parts of the world came here to experience the Village Life Package of Nellarachal.

-RT Mission conducted training for around 50 women in paper bag and cloth bag making in April 2018.
-13 units were formed based on this and production also started in these units.
+RT Mission conducted training for around 50 women in paper-bag and cloth-bag making in April 2018.
+Thirteen units were formed based on this and production also started in these units.

-In May 2018, RT Mission took the initiative to give training for making sample soaps.
-48 women got trained to make soap with pure coconut oil for use in resorts and hotels.
+In May 2018, RT Mission took the initiative to give training for making soaps.
+A total of 48 women got trained to make soap with pure coconut oil for use in resorts and hotels.
 They were taught to make soaps without the use of plastic cover.

-Apart from this, training were also given for candle making in June 2018.
+Apart from this, training was also given for candle making in June 2018.
 49 village women got trained to make colourful, perfumed and water candles.
 The training mainly focused on making candles that are used in candlelight dinners.
-Currently, a candle making unit is also working in Ambalavayal.
-One major upcoming programme is the making of a souvenir for Wayanad, “Chuthumani Kammal” (rosary pea).
-Training will be given for around 50 people from the tribal community in the near future.
-RT Mission has also given training for 50 people in Pappad making considering the increasing demand for Pappad.
+Currently, a candle-making unit is also working in Ambalavayal.
+One other major programme is the making of a souvenir for Wayanad, “Chuthumani Kammal” (rosary pea).
+Training will be given to around 50 people from the tribal community in the near future.
+RT Mission has also given training for 50 people in pappad-making considering the increasing demand for Pappad.
 RT Mission has also decided to conduct Community Tour Leaders’ training programmes.
 Ambalavayal has a tribal dance group.
-Tribes from the Paniya community do the performances in Vattakkali and Kambala Kali.
-The Mission successfully conducted training and awareness programs in this place to develop its tourism sector.
-Last year a total of 300 people got trained in various sectors.
+Tribespeople from the Paniya community carry out the performances in Vattakkali and Kambala Kali.
+The Mission successfully conducted training and awareness programmes in this place to develop its tourism sector.
+Last year, a total of 300 people got trained in various sectors.

 Experiential Tour Packages offered by RT Mission in Ambalavayal include:

 Chekadi Village Tour